BurningSegway/P3-Project-Group/packages/README.md

 sudo apt install ros-noetic-ur-robot-driver
 ```

-If this doesnt work, you might need to install it from source into your catkin src folder, please refer to the link for this guide.
+We recommend installing it from source though into your catkin src folder, please refer to the link for this guide.
+This will make it a lot easier to modify the yaml files for the UR robot, like joint limits, which you will need to modify, or copy ours, as described later on in this README, to make the robot function more reliable.

 Build your workspace